VltraHeaven/vltraheaven.io/content/posts/devops/cka-notes/index.md

 Tolerations: A property of pods that allows, but does not require, them to schedule onto a set of nodes that have a matching taint applied.

+Predicates: A Method the kube-scheduler uses to remove worker nodes from the selection of available worker nodes.

+Priorities: A series of characteristics the kube-scheduler uses to choose the best worker node(s) to host a pod.

 > Additional annotations can be made to the metadata that can be utilized by third-party agents or tools

 Multi-tenancy: Allowing several different users or groups to share a cluster.